This article was updated on July 25, 2018.

 With the ability to stay connected all the time, employees often find it difficult to unplug from work.
 While this isn't necessarily a bad thing, some employees have a hard time leaving the office behind and are finding it increasingly impossible to disconnect from technology.
-A University of Derby study showed that one in eight people are addicted to their smart phones, spending an average of 3.6 hours on them daily.
-People even experience real separation anxiety from their mobile devices, based on evidence from the Journal of Computer-Mediated Communication.
+A SecurEnvoy study showed that 66 percent of people in the UK are addicted to their smartphones.
+People even experience real separation anxiety from their mobile devices.
 This behavior can affect employee stress levels, productivity and even create personal problems that reduce job effectiveness.

 Why Employees Cannot Unplug from Work

 A combination of factors has led to the demise of the traditional nine-to-five workday.
-First, there are more people connected via mobile technology than ever before — some two-thirds of the American adult population own a smart phone, according to a 2015 Pew Research study.
+First, there are more people connected via mobile technology than ever before — over three-quarters of the American adult population own a smartphone, according to the above CNN article.
 People expect to be able to find information, communicate and stay in the loop 24/7 via their mobile devices, and that includes work updates.

-Secondly, the youngest generations in the workforce, Generation X and Millennials, are so used to technology as part of their day-to-day that they find it hard to separate their careers and personal lives in order to unplug from work.
+Secondly, three generations in the workforce, Generation X, Millennials and Generation Z, are so used to technology as part of their day-to-day that they find it hard to separate their careers and personal lives in order to unplug from work.
 A CareerBuilder survey revealed that one in five people have a limited ability to unplug from the office, saying they have, "a tough time enjoying leisure activities because they are thinking about work."
 Around 42 percent of knowledge workers mentioned that, "work is the first thing they think about when they wake up each morning."
 Interestingly enough, many respondents felt they were expected to check in with work while off the clock.

 Implementing Policies to Support Work-Life Balance